jmcnamara/XlsxWriter/dev/docs/source/faq.rst

 Unfortunately, there is no way to specify "AutoFit" for a column in the Excel file format.
 This feature is only available at runtime from within Excel.
-It is possible to simulate "AutoFit" by tracking the width of the data in the column as your write it.
+It is possible to simulate "AutoFit" in your application by tracking the maximum width of the data in the column as your write it and then adjusting the column width at the end.

 Q. Do people actually ask these questions frequently, or at all?
 ----------------------------------------------------------------

 Apart from this question, yes.